bdoms/git_trello/readme.md

 By default all branches are considered valid, but if you specify one then only pushes for that branch are inspected.
 If you use a merging workflow then this is not necessary as commit hashes will remain consistent across branches.
-However, if you rebase then new hashes are generated and thus links to commits will be broken.
+However, if you rebase then new hashes are generated and thus links to commits that no longer exist will be broken.
-For those using a rebasing strategy it's recommended that you specify `master` here.
+Using this means you *must* push a commit on the specified branch for it to be modified in Trello, so it does not work very well with a process that uses things like pull requests.
+See `force_override` below for an alternate approach.

 #### `verbose`